 Mostly proximity.
-The heart of Oregon wine country is SW of Portland in the Yamhill Valley area, and we’ll often pick a few at the north end, near Forest Grove, a town about 30 miles west or Portland.
-This year I wasn’t motivated to research, I figured we just do the same wineries as we did last year.
-We’d start by going to Blossom Hill, then head up to David Hill, and finish at a favorite, Shafer.
+The heart of Oregon wine country is SW of Portland in the Yamhill Valley area, and we’ll often pick a few at the north end, near Forest Grove, a town about 30 miles west of Portland.
+This year I wasn’t motivated to do research – I figured we’d just do the same wineries as we did last year.
+We’d start by going to A Blossom Hill, then head up to David Hill, and finish at a favorite, Shafer.

 So off we went.
-I set Google maps to Blossom Hill and fired up the navigation function with the full expectation of a smooth arrival.
-Fate laughed.
+I set Google maps to A Blossom Hill and fired up the navigation function with the full expectation of a smooth arrival.

 We got to Forest Grove without issue, but then I noticed the nav stopped updating.
 You’d think a cell signal would be safe within city limits, but no. How do we find the winery?

 No ideas.
 We opted for Plan B. We still had hard copy directions from a wine tour a few years prior in the map box, much the same route only with Montinore Winery instead of Blossom Hill.
 Down the road we went, heading south, and what did we see on the way?

 A sign for Blossom Hill.
 We joy in our hearts we made the turn, drove on a quarter mile and…